utshomax/postman-docs/src/pages/docs/collaborating-in-postman/using-workspaces/partner-workspaces.md

 Partner Workspaces are only visible to invited team members, similar to [private workspaces](/docs/collaborating-in-postman/using-workspaces/creating-workspaces/).
 Once invited, you can access Partner Workspaces as you would access any other workspace.
 To open one, select **Workspaces** in the Postman header, then select the Partner Workspace.

-Within a Partner Workspace, team members can have different workspace roles: Admin, Editor, and Viewer.
-To learn more, see [Workspace roles](/docs/collaborating-in-postman/roles-and-permissions/#workspace-roles).

-Within a Partner Workspace, team members can also have different collection roles: Editor and Viewer.
-To learn more, see [Collection roles](/docs/collaborating-in-postman/roles-and-permissions/#collection-roles).

-Users can also be assigned the team-level Partner Manager role.
+Users can be assigned the team-level Partner Manager role.
 Partner Managers can view all Partner Workspaces within an organization, and can control their settings, visibility, and partner invites.
 To learn more, see [Managing users and roles](#managing-users-and-roles).

 ### Collaborating as a partner